TrisPatt/Disney-quiz-game/README.md

 ### Correct Answers

 The number of correct answers given by the user are displayed on the page.
-This counts the number of correct answers given and resets to 0 when the game restarts.
+This counts the number of correct answers given by the user.

+The game can be restarted at any time by clicking on the Restart button.
+This will also rest the number of correct scores to 0.

 ![correct Answers](assets/images/readme-images/score.webp)